psharma78/git-first-task/README.md

 # Create a new branch with given name, -b will create new branch. (flag to indicate branch name)
 git checkout -b branchName

+# Switch to a different branch
+git checkout branchName